-- 8.4 There are economies of scale in the performance of audit through the UKRR, since multiple local audits are not required. - 8.5 The incidence of RRT treated locally, mortality and renal transplant rates should also be of interest.
+- The incidence of RRT treated locally, mortality and 8.5 renal transplant rates should also be of interest.
 The assessment of referral and treatment patterns of patients with established (end stage) renal failure by postcode analysis indicates the geographical origin.
 This information also allows the expression of differences relating to geography, ethnicity and social deprivation.
-These data may also identify potential unmet need in the population and permit assessment on the equity of service provision.
+These data may also identify potential unmet needs in the population and permit assessment on the equity of service provision.
 In the future, the UKRR database should also provide information on nephrology and pre-dialysis patients (CKD).
-This will allow a prediction of the need for RRT facilities, as well as indicating the opportunities for beneficial intervention. - 8.6 UKRR data are used to track patient acceptance and prevalence rates over time, which allows the modelling of future demand and the validation of these predictions. - 8.7 Information on the clinical diagnosis of new and existing RRT patients may help identify areas where possible preventive measures may have maximal effect. - 8.8 The higher acceptance rates in the elderly, and the increasing demand from ethnic groups due to a high prevalence of renal, circulatory and diabetic disease, are measurable. - 8.9 Comparative data are available in all categories for national and regional benchmarking. - 8.10 The UKRR offers independent expertise in the analysis of renal services data and their interpretation, a
+This will allow a prediction of the need for RRT facilities, as well as indicating the opportunities for beneficial intervention. - 8.6 UKRR data are used to track patient incidence and prevalence rates over time, which allows the modelling of future demand and the validation of these predictions. - 8.7 Information on the clinical diagnosis of new and existing RRT patients may help identify areas where possible preventive measures may have maximal effect. - 8.8 The higher acceptance rates in the elderly, and the increasing demand from ethnic groups due to a high prevalence of renal, circulatory and diabetic disease, are measurable. - 8.9 Comparative data are available in all categories for national and regional benchmarking. - 8.10 The UKRR offers independent expertise in the analysis of renal services data and their interpretation, a

-- resource that is widely required but difficult to otherwise obtain. - 8.11 In 2015 the cost of supporting the UKRR core work on RRT audit will be £19 per registered RRT patient per annum (no change from 2014), which is less than 0.05% of the typical cost of a dialysis patient per annum.
+- resource that is widely required but difficult to otherwise obtain. - 8.11 In 2016 the cost of supporting the UKRR core work on RRT, AKI and CKD audit will be £30 per registered RRT patient per annum, which is less than 0.08% of the typical cost of a dialysis patient per annum.
 It is expected that this cost will need to be made explicit within the renal services contract.